dramamine/leftovers-again/FAQ.md

 Note that if you're playing the `randombattle` format, you don't need to define `getTeam`.

 ### What's in a request?
 The heart of developing a bot lies in processing the `state` data from each turn / request, and choosing your moves & switches wisely.
-Check the [code documentation]() for
+Check the [code documentation](https://doc.esdoc.org/github.com/dramamine/leftovers-again/class/src/ai.js~AI.html) for more details.

 ### How do I respond to a request?
 The preferred way is to return new instances of MOVE or SWITCH.
 Example code: